 12. Funny Games (1997)

-A stone cold classic, Michael Haneke’s infuriatingly provocative, frighteningly hilarious thriller is a film that invites, engages its audience before torturing them in ways so frustratingly manipulative and absurdly shocking that you begin to question the meaning behind all those “thrillers” you’ve seen your whole life.
+A stone-cold classic, Michael Haneke’s infuriatingly provocative, frighteningly hilarious thriller is a film that invites and engages its audience before torturing them in ways so frustratingly manipulative and absurdly shocking that you begin to question the meaning behind all those “thrillers” you’ve seen your whole life.
 ‘Funny Games’ satirizes the concepts of thriller and horror, and Haneke uses it to make a statement on the depiction of violence in the media and mainstream Hollywood movies.
 Haneke himself has stated that the film is perverse and provocative.
 Though he tried reinforcing the statement with his remake 10 years later in Hollywood, the original remains far more impactful due to the performances and that subtle sense of Austrian psychopathy which is so in line with Haneke’s vision.

 11. Last Tango in Paris (1972)

 Well, I don’t even have to state the reasons for this, do I?
 Bernardo Bertolucci’s iconic erotic drama is possibly the most controversial movies of all time and probably one of the most perverse movies ever made.
-Featuring the great Marlon Brando and a young, gorgeous Maria Schneider, the film depicts an intensely passionate, sexual relationship between a widowed American and a young Parisian women.
+Featuring the great Marlon Brando and a young, gorgeous Maria Schneider, the film depicts an intensely passionate sexual relationship between a widowed American and a young Parisian woman.
 The two agree to remain distant from each other, emotionally and do not even reveal their names to each other.
 There are many disturbing scenes in the film, the most notable one being the controversial rape scene where Brando’s character uses butter as a lubricant to perform anal sex.
 The film generated significant controversy due to its explicit depiction of sex, and it continues to be seen by many as one of the most perverse movies ever made.

 10. Dogtooth (2009)

 Absurdly provocative and frighteningly realistic, ‘Yorgos Lanthimos’ ‘Dogtooth’ is a film that spits on human civilization.
 The film is as comical as it is frightening in many ways and the way Lanthimos manages to make the most violent, perverse of human acts look so absurdly natural is brilliant beyond belief.
 The plot revolves around a family in which the kids are confined to the family compound for years and are isolated from the outside world by their austere father.
-‘Dogtooth’ is a film that has no shock value and though it may leave you frozen on the first viewing, it just kind of claws its way on to you with time.
+‘Dogtooth’ is a film that has no shock value, and though it may leave you frozen on the first viewing, it just kind of claws its way onto you with time.

 9. I Stand Alone (1998)